Johnson looks east to Asia as focus of post-Brexit strategy - WTMJ

 LONDON (AP) — British Prime Minister Boris Johnson said Tuesday the U.K. will prioritize diplomatic engagement with Asian countries in the coming decade, as he unveiled a major shift in the country’s foreign policy and defense priorities after Brexit.

-Russia remains “the most acute threat to our security,” the government said, but the language on China was more muted.
-While acknowledging the risks and human rights challenges posed by a more assertive China, Johnson stressed he wanted a balanced approach and said the U.K. will continue pursuing a positive trade and investment relationship with Beijing.
+Russia remains “the most acute threat to our security,” the government said, but the language on China was markedly more muted.
+While the report acknowledged the risks posed by a more assertive China, and described the country as the “biggest state-based threat to the U.K.’s economic security,” Johnson said the U.K. will continue pursuing a “positive trade and investment relationship” with Beijing.

 “There is no question China will pose a great challenge for an open society such as ours,” Johnson told the House of Commons.
 “But we will also work with China where that is consistent with our values and interests, including building a stronger and positive economic relationship and in addressing climate change.”